 Growth in employment in London is defined as the total number of jobs (skilled and unskilled) available in London.

 Figure 7: Year-on-year growth in consumption (%)

-extent to which goods or services are used, and reflective of the portion of household
+Growth in consumption in London is the extent to which goods or services are used, and reflective of the portion of household income spent (not saved).